 From there, it’s just a matter of handling the paperwork, scheduling delivery or getting their investment information and final approval to make the sale.

-Learning to sell isn't difficult.
+Learning to Sell Learning to sell isn't difficult.
 You already sell yourself every day to your loved ones and acquaintances.
 You sell others in your circle on where to have lunch, what movie to see and how to spend your recreation time.
 If you have influence over children, you are selling your values to them all the time.
 You just haven't paid attention thus far to the individual skills that make up the selling process.

 Becoming a successful professional at selling takes a little more effort than it took you to learn to live with the Golden Rule.
 In selling, rather than treating people as you would like to have them treat you, you want to treat people as they want to be treated.
 Every action, gesture and word should make them feel important.
 It should tell them that you are there to serve their needs.
 You're not the stereotypical salesperson who is only out to get their money.
 With an attitude of servitude, your business will grow exponentially.